thunderbird/webext-examples/awaitPopup/readme.md

 ## Await Popup

-This extension opens a popup and awaits user feedback.
-It uses the WebExtension windows API to create the popup and uses the messaging system to receive notifications from the popup and waits for the `onRemoved` event before returning.
+This extension opens a popup window and awaits user feedback.
+It uses the WebExtension windows API to create the popup.
+User feedback is received via the WebExtension messaging system and the extension waits for the `onRemoved` event from the windows API before continuing.